dungtc/kafka-playground/README.md

 ![alt text](https://github.com/dungtc/kafka-playground/blob/develop/youtube-stream/diagram/youtube.png?raw=true)

 **Prepare connector image**
-The kafka connect base image only contain a few connectors.
-To add new connector, you need to build a new docker image that have new connectors installed.
+The Kafka connect base image only contain a few connectors.
+To add a new connector, you need to build a new docker image that has new connectors installed.

 ***Docker file***
 ```dockerfile